Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 - Jewish Ceremonial Hall

-Interesting facts about The Jewish Quarter in Prague
+Interesting facts about The Prague Jewish Quarter

 During the 13th century, Jewish people living across Europe were ordered to settle in this particular district in Prague.
 Over time, the community grew as more Jews from Moravia, Germany, Austria and Spain were also forced to move here.